Reaching One Peripheral Intravenous Catheter (PIVC) Per Patient Visit With Lean Multimodal Strategy: the PV5Rights Bundle

 AUTHOR: Steere L. et al.

-Topic Evaluation of the results obtained with the adoption of a peripheral cannula implantation bundle.
+Evaluation of the results obtained with the adoption of a peripheral cannula implantation bundle.

-Why this article Peripheral cannulae have been the most widely used vascular access device in the world for decades.
+Peripheral cannulae have been the most widely used vascular access device in the world for decades.
 However, despite their widespread use, too many errors are still made with them, limiting their life span and jeopardizing patient safety.

-Abstract Background: Peripheral Intravenous Catheter (PIVC) sales per year exceed that of the number of people in the United States (US), 350 million.
+Background: Peripheral Intravenous Catheter (PIVC) sales per year exceed that of the number of people in the United States (US), 350 million.
 With only 37 million US hospital patient admissions per year, these date indicate an average usage of 10 PIVCs per patients admission, suggesting a very high failure, very low success rate, and excess costs associated with PIVC insertions.
 Patients often complaints of multiple catheter insertion attempts, and published data reveal up to 53% of PIVC’s fails before therapy ends.

 Methods: Hartford Hospital (Hartford, CT) conducted a prospective comparator single-center clinical superiority design study to determine the impact of bundled practices including device insertion using vascular access specialty team (VAST) intravenous trained nurses versus current practice.
 The study used a 5 step multimodal best practice interventions strategy designated as the PIVC5Rights Bundle with an aim to determine if the intervention outcomes and dwell time imporved over current PIVC practices.
 The study group applied a Lean health care standard work process with a Six Sigma design, define, measure, analyze, improve, control approach that included VAS PIVC dwell time, complications, and economic impact compared with current state general nursing practice.